 By- Last reviewed .
 Published Oct 24, 2021

 Yautia is a culinary family of high-starch, carbohydrate-rich root vegetables that are not all members of the same botanical family, among them yautia blanca (Xanthosoma sagittifolium, dasheen, malanga blanca), yautia amarilla (Xanthosoma atrovirens, malanga amarilla), and yautia morada (Xanthosoma violaceum, malanga morada).

 Yautia coco (Colocasia esculenta, malanga coco, taro, or cocoyam) is a different species.

 They thrive in our region as they do in all tropical climates and are also very popular in Cuba and Puerto Rico.

 You can read more about the different types of yautias, the names for yautias in English, and see photos in our article about Dominican and Caribbean root vegetables.

 Taste and appearance

-Once cooked, yautias have a flavor and consistency vaguely similar to potato, and with only a slight difference among each other.
+Once cooked, mashed yautias have a flavor and consistency vaguely similar to Southern mash potato, and with only a slight difference from each other.
 Cocoyam has a different texture and appearance, with purple specks and a more granular flesh when cooked.

-You can peel yautía with a potato peeler or paring knife, the thin brown peel is removed very easily.
+- How to peel yautía: You can peel yautía with a potato peeler or paring knife; the thin brown peel is easily removed.
 Wash it after peeling.

 Yautias are usually boiled and served as mash, or boiled in pieces as a side dish.
 They are also added to soups and stews (like sancocho), or – less commonly – as fried chips.
 Yautia can also be added to pasteles en hoja.